Medically reviewed on July 19, 2018

 - Allow your baby to completely empty one breast before switching to the other breast during feeding.

 - Change the position you use to breast-feed from one feeding to the next.

 - Make sure your baby latches on properly during feedings.

 A rare form of breast cancer — inflammatory breast cancer — also can cause redness and swelling that could initially be confused with mastitis.
-Your doctor may recommend a diagnostic mammogram.
+Your doctor may recommend a mammogram or ultrasound or both.
 If your signs and symptoms persist even after you complete a course of antibiotics, you may need a biopsy to make sure you don't have breast cancer.

 - Pain relievers.
-Your doctor may recommend a mild pain reliever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).
+Your doctor may recommend an over-the-counter pain reliever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).

 Lifestyle and home remedies